koitsu/tcecosystem-guide/content/index.md

 The site is written entirely in [Markdown], rendered using [mdBook], a documentation-oriented static-site generator.

-It is hosted using [GitHub Pages], with [Cloudflare] sitting in front of it for added benefits of security and caching.
+It is hosted using [GitHub Pages], with [Cloudflare] sitting in front of it to provide additional benefits like security, caching, and general metrics.

 The site leverages [GitHub Actions]; every time there is a commit pushed to the `master` branch of the official GitHub repository, the site auto-builds and